The Body-Care Market Is Booming, But Do We Really Need Butt Masks?

 The Body-Care Boom, From Butt Masks To Boob Cream

-Awaiting us is a motherlode of body-care products in categories that largely didn’t exist just a few years back: sheet masks for our bums (compliments of Lapcos and Bawdy); boob cream, (see: Colleen Rothchild and True Botanicals); Dr. Pimple Popper’s best selling SLMD Skincare Salicylic Acid Body Spray for body acne; vaginal and full-body serums; retinol and alpha- and beta-hydroxy acids lotions and washes for limbs.
+Awaiting us is a motherlode of body-care products in categories that largely didn’t exist just a few years back: sheet masks for our bums (compliments of Lapcos and Bawdy); boob cream (see: Colleen Rothchild and True Botanicals); Dr. Pimple Popper’s best selling SLMD Skincare Salicylic Acid Body Spray for body acne; vaginal and full-body serums; retinol and alpha- and beta-hydroxy acids lotions and washes for limbs.
 Even minimalistic skin-care companies have added body options to the mix.
-Mother Dirt says the brand introduced body care options (including its Postbiotic Moisturizing Body Oil), in part, because people were pairing its signature healthy bacteria-boosting mist with incompatible products that negated its effects.
+Mother Dirt says the brand introduced body care options in part, because people were pairing its signature healthy bacteria-boosting mist with incompatible products that negated its effects.
 Can’t you just smell the seven-step body care routines from here?

 Advertisement